Slide

 Museo Nacional de Costa Rica

-San Jose is the capital of Costa Rica and it is located in the Central Valley.
+San Jose is the capital city of Costa Rica.
 It is an extensive plain guarded by majestic volcanoes and green hills, honoring the natural richness that exists throughout the national territory.
-You will find world-class museums, recreational parks, theaters, historic buildings and lots of shopping.
+There are many things to do in San Jose where you will find world-class museums, theaters, historic buildings and lots of shopping.
 Once in the city, visitors may choose among many one-day tours to nature destinations, inside and outside of the Central Valley.

 Things to do in San Jose